eugenebelieve/terraform-deploy/README.md

 mongodb_atlas_database_user_password = "DATABASE_PASSWORD"
 ```

-You can also change the cluster region, provider, instance size, backups enabled, mongodb version etc or keep the same ones
+You can also change the cluster <strong>region, provider, instance size, backups enabled, mongodb version</strong> etc or keep the same ones

 ## Then create <strong>“main.tf”</strong> file and change all “\_NAME_” to your own